ROCm/rocm-papi-component/README.md

   export CXX=/usr/bin/clang++
   export CC=/usr/bin/clang

- - You can set path to ROCm root by ROCM_DIR and ROCn profiling library, ROC-profiler by RPL_DIR.
+ - You can set path to ROCm root by ROCM_DIR and ROCm profiling library, ROC-profiler by RPL_DIR.
   By default ROCM_DIR='/opt/rocm' and RPL_DIR='/opt/rocm/rocprofiler':